AHASR96/About-Me/README.md

 - Hardware–software interaction
 - Microcontroller fundamentals
 - Computer architecture fundamentals
+- Operating-system concepts

-I am interested in understanding computing below the application layer: how software interacts with hardware, how operating systems manage resources and how information moves across networks.
+I am interested in understanding computing below the application layer, including:

+- How software communicates with hardware
+- How processors execute instructions
+- How memory is organised and managed
+- How operating systems manage resources
+- How embedded systems operate under limited resources
+- How information moves across networks
+- How network protocols are implemented in software

 These are active areas of study rather than subjects in which I claim complete mastery.